Understanding Prophecy in the Bible

 There are also other verses1 scattered throughout both the Old and New Testaments that describe the end times.

-To answer such questions, here is an excellent Bible study that covers the ins and outs of these prophecies and more.]
+For answers to such questions, here is an excellent Bible study that covers the ins and outs of these prophecies and more.

 These are all the other Bible prophecies that don’t address end time events.
-Like those on the first coming of Jesus as Messiah, and on Israel as a nation.
+Like those of the first coming of Jesus as Messiah, and of Israel as a nation.